-Home » Dietary Concern » Curry Seasoning
+Home » Dietary Concern » Homemade Curry Seasoning Recipe

-Curry Seasoning
+Homemade Curry Seasoning Recipe

 What is curry seasoning?

 Curry seasoning, or curry powder, is a blend of different spices used most traditionally in Indian and Thai cooking.
-There are many different interpretations of this commonly used blend, and depending on what brand you make, what restaurant you go to or which recipe you make, they will all be a bit different.
+There are many different interpretations of this commonly used blend, and depending on what brand you make, what restaurant you go to, or which recipe you make, they will all be a bit different.

 • cumin